Checking tasks off your to-do list feels pretty awesome, right? If only everything in life gave you that instant sense of accomplishment!

 Start by specifying which team or department will carry out the work using the Task Type column.
 Then pair each task with its rightful owner by entering the team member’s name into the Assigned to column.

-We’ve designed this checklist template to track your weekly to-do list.
+We’ve designed this task tracker template to track your weekly to-do list.
 But you can create additional task lists for monitoring daily and monthly to-dos.

-Once you’ve got the basics squared away, feel free to customize your TeamGantt checklist template to ensure it fits your project needs.
+Once you’ve got the basics squared away, feel free to customize your Excel task list template to ensure it fits your project needs.
 You can add a title, switch up the colors, add or delete new rows and columns, or even dress your to-do list up with your company logo.
-The possibilities are endless!

 We’ve titled this checklist template “Weekly Task List.”
 As exciting as that moniker may be, we bet you’ll want to give your to-do checklist your own snazzy (and specific) name.

-1. To add or edit the title of your task list, double-click your cursor into cell A-2.
+1. To add or edit the title of your project task list template, double-click your cursor into cell A-2.

 2. Enter a new title for your task list.
-Feel free to include the project name and date range in your title so there’s no doubt what this to-do list covers.
+Feel free to include the project name and date range in your title so there’s no doubt what this task tracker covers.

 3. Format the header text using the same formatting tools you’d use to format any other text in the worksheet.